Ring modulation: Integrated circuit methods of ring modulation

 Some modern ring modulators are implemented using digital signal processing techniques by simply multiplying the time domain signals, producing a nearly-perfect signal output.
 Intermodulation products can be generated by carefully selecting and changing the frequency of the two input waveforms.
 If the signals are processed digitally, the frequency-domain convolution becomes circular convolution.
-If the signals are wideband, this will cause aliasing distortion, so it is common to oversample the operation or low-pass filter the signals prior to ring modulation.
+If the signals are wideband, this causes aliasing distortion, so it is common to oversample the operation or low-pass filter the signals prior to ring modulation.

 The SID chip found in the Commodore 64 allows for triangle waves to be ring modulated.
 Oscillator 1 gets modulated by oscillator 3's frequency, oscillator 2 by oscillator 1's frequency, and oscillator 3 by oscillator 2's frequency.
 Ring modulation is disabled unless the carrier oscillator is set to produce a triangle wave, but the modulating oscillator can be set to generate any of its available waveforms.
-However, no matter what waveform you set the modulating oscillator to, the ring modulation will always have the effect of modulating a triangle wave with a square wave.
+However, no matter which waveform the modulating oscillator is using, the ring modulation always has the effect of modulating a triangle wave with a square wave.

 On an ARP Odyssey synthesizer (and a few others from that era as well) the ring modulator is an XOR function (formed from four NAND gates) fed from the square wave outputs of the two oscillators.
 For the limited case of square or pulse wave signals, this is identical to true ring modulation.

 Analog multiplier ICs (such as those made by Analog Devices) would work as ring modulators, of course with regard to such matters as their operating limits and scale factors.
 Use of multiplier ICs means that the modulation products are largely confined to sum and difference frequency of inputs (unless the circuit is overdriven), rather than the much more complicated products of the rectifier circuit.

 Limitations

-Any DC component of the carrier will degrade the suppression of the carrier and thus in radio applications the carrier is typically transformer- or capacitor-coupled; in low frequency (e.g., audio) applications the carrier may or may not be desired in the output.
+Any DC component of the carrier degrades the suppression of the carrier and thus in radio applications the carrier is typically transformer- or capacitor-coupled; in low frequency (e.g., audio) applications the carrier may or may not be desired in the output.

 Imperfections in the diodes and transformers introduce artifacts of the two input signals.
 In practical ring modulators, this leakage can be reduced by introducing opposing imbalances (e.g., variable resistors or capacitors).

 Applications

 Radio communications

-Ring modulation has also been extensively used in radio receivers, for example, to demodulate an FM stereo signal, and to heterodyne microwave signals in mobile telephone and wireless networking systems.
+Ring modulation has been extensively used in radio receivers, for example, to demodulate an FM stereo signal, and to heterodyne microwave signals in mobile telephone and wireless networking systems.
 In this case, the circuit is sometimes called a ring demodulator, one of many possible chopper circuits.
 A ring modulator can be used to generate a double-sideband suppressed-carrier (DSB-SC) wave used in radio transmission.